mydogjack/samples/README.md

 # Technical Content Samples
 Hi, my name's Brian.
 Thanks for stopping by to review some of my professional writing samples.
 I've been writing, technically, since 2005.
-Below are samples of technical writing and video tutorials I have produced.
+Below are samples of help topics I've written and video tutorials I've produced.

 - [Writing Samples](#writing-samples)
 - [Video Samples](#video-samples)